makrai/notes/butt06-case.md

 * eg the Latin accusative marks objects, but [also] directional goals
 * Localist theories assume that such accusatives of direction are not aberrant:
   * regular principles connect the abstract structural use with the directional
-* English dative to: (2) Kim donated books to the library/walked to her house
+* English dative _to_: (2) Kim donated books to the library/walked to her house
-  * Because the English to is a preposition and not a case morpheme, the parallel between the concrete spatial and the abstract use is more obvious
+  * Because the English _to_ is a preposition and not a case morpheme, the parallel between the concrete spatial and the abstract use is more obvious
   * Recall that case morphology is often derived from former adpositions
   * connection between concrete spatial uses and abstract case is